Ray (TV series)

-Ray is an Indian anthology drama streaming series on Netflix created by Sayantan Mukherjee, based on the works of Satyajit Ray.
+Ray is an Indian anthology drama television series on Netflix created by Sayantan Mukherjee, based on the works of Satyajit Ray.
 The series is directed by Srijit Mukherji, Vasan Bala and Abhishek Chaubey.
 It is produced by Ajit Andhare, Tipping point and Viacom18 Studios.
-The series features Manoj Bajpayee, Ali Fazal, Harshvardhan Kapoor and Kay Kay Menon in the lead roles.
+The series features Manoj Bajpayee, Ali Fazal, Harshvardhan Kapoor, and Kay Kay Menon.
 The series was released on 25 June 2021 on Netflix.

+At the 2021 Filmfare OTT Awards, Ray received three nominations, including Best Web Original Film and Best Actor in a Web Original Film (Bajpayee), and won Best Supporting Actress in a Web Original Film (Madan).

 Synopsis

 The four stories included as part of the anthology are: